4 Tips for Instant Payroll

 Everyone loves payday, but what about payroll processing day?
 That’s another story.
 Reconciling employee hours, updating W-4 withholdings, and navigating federal and state taxes can be a time consuming, error-prone process.
 Annually, U.S. businesses spend up to 80 hours (or two work weeks) on figuring out payroll taxes alone.

 There’s a better way.
-By leveraging both technology and best practice, HR and payroll professionals can dramatically cut down the time spent making payday a reality.
-Follow these four tips to to achieve “instant payroll.”
+By leveraging both payroll technology and best practice, HR and payroll professionals can dramatically cut down the time spent on processing and make instant payroll a reality.

 1. Take an “All-in-One” Approach to Payroll Tech